PRPS Volunteer Opportunities for professional service and personal engagement

 The Pennsylvania Recreation and Park Society heavily relies on its volunteer members to help deepen its capacity, deliver its program and grow its influence.
 Those who serve in elected positions are obligated to meet their official responsibilities.
 Volunteers who choose to serve on task forces, advisory teams and other committees likewise have an obligation to contribute and fulfill the expectations of their roles.

 Governing.
 The incoming President of the Board of Directors appoints chairpersons and members for two-year terms.
-Governing Committees report to the Board of Directors and include the standing Constitution and Bylaws, Nominations, Strategic Planning, and Recognitions & Awards Committees.
+Governing Committees report to the Board of Directors and include the standing Constitution and Bylaws, Nominations, Recognitions & Awards Committees, and others as needed.

 Joint Governing and Operating.
 Chairpersons and members are appointed for two-year terms jointly by the President and the CEO; or serve as a function of their elective office.
 The Joint Governing and Operating Committees report to both the Board of Directors and the CEO, and include the Finance, Membership, and Governmental Affairs Committees.